 and expanding your knowledge – a mentor can be your greatest resource and are more than willing to help you on your journey, even over a simple meeting date or phone call.

 Take action and start setting out a plan to achieve your longer-term career goals.
 Whether it may be to transform the role of your current position, to own a business or establish a career in a different industry – determine what is required to turn your dream into a reality.
 Some entrepreneurs began their inspiring careers in their 60s or even later, so don’t be discouraged from pursuing your dream job.

 Reinvent the role you have

 Instead of a complete career overhaul, it may be more beneficial to renew your interest in the role and career path you already have.
 Evaluate your current role and establish the areas that are more inspiring and less fulfilling and think about the new skills and knowledge you could equip yourself with to bring more meaning and inspiration to your current job.
 Ask yourself how each of your present individual job responsibilities are already assisting you in achieving your highest values and long-term career goals.
-It is not as much of what you do as much as how you choose to perceive what you do that counts.
+It is not about what you do but how you perceive what you do that counts.
 If you are not able to see how what you are currently doing is on the way and all you can see is these activities are instead in the way you will burn out or become bored and unfulfilled.

 See the solution to your career crisis

 though to make a change and forge a new career path.
 But it is wise to not impulsively leap without some realistic planning and self-reflection.
 Don’t let age or time spent in a role trap you and deter you from acting and either transforming the career you have or finding a new career you love.
 The skills and experiences you have gained until this point have shaped you and will help prepare you for whichever change you chose.
 Sometimes finding a way of delegating uninspiring responsibilities to those more inspired to do them can re-inspire you